riotkit-org/riotkit-harbor/docs/source/general_concept.rst

     Then the SOME SERVICE will have address http://some-service.iwa-ait.org

-It's so much flexible that you can host multiple subdomains on main domain, but you can also use totally different domain.
+It's so much flexible that you can host multiple subdomains on main domain, but you can also use totally different domains.

 **Example:**